otaviojava/money-api-book/en/chapter4_2.md

 }
 ```

-As on `DecimalFormat` class, it may to use a `String` as formating pattern, the regex follows the same standardization of `DecimalFormat`.
+As on `DecimalFormat` class, it may to use a `String` as formating pattern, the regex follows the same standardization of [DecimalFormat](http://docs.oracle.com/javase/7/docs/api/java/text/DecimalFormat.html).

 ```java
 public class MonetaryAmountFormatSymbolsExample3 {